CenterForOpenScience/COSDev/docs/process/pull_requests.rst

 - Your code must be sufficiently documented.
 Add docstrings to new classes, functions, and methods.
 - Your code must be passing on TravisCI.
 - On Github, rename your pull request with the prefix "Feature: " or "Hotfix", as appropriate.
+- Feel free to reference relevant Github issues in the PR description.